DevPatel4093/Investment-Management-System/README.md

-# 📊 Financial Portfolio Management System
+# 📊 Investment Management System

-A web-based **Financial Portfolio Management System** built using **Python (Django)** that helps users manage and track their investment portfolios including stocks, REITs, ETFs, and other financial assets.
+A web-based **Investment Management System** built using **Python (Django)** that helps users manage and track their investment portfolios including stocks, REITs, ETFs, and other financial assets.

 ---